Michaelpalacce/go-btva/README.md

 - [ ] Executable
 - [ ] Working on windows

-# State
+## State

 State is managed by a state file that is created where the tool is ran.
 After the initial run of the tool, CLI arguments are ignored and instead the ones stored in the state file are used.
-If you want to do any changes, do the changes in the state file.
+If you want to do any changes, do so in the state file.
 As the whole process is idempotent, you can also remove the state file and re-run with the desired arguments.

-This tool **is not** a desired state machine.
-Instead it allows for a resumable process.
-You can however modify the state if you wish certain steps to be repeated.
-For example, to repeat something, like installing node, you can remove that from the state and it will be re-applied.
-This being said, you can also just uninstall node and re-run the tool and the tool will install it.

 > State contains sensitive information for now.
 Be carefull when opening it.